llpeterson/applications/traditional.md

 for the individual applications that offer a remotely accessible service to client applications to form network applications.
-The terms used as informal shorthand to distinguish the two Web Services architectures are *SOAP* and *REST* (as in, "the SOAP vs. REST debate").
+The terms used as informal shorthand to distinguish the two Web Services architectures are *SOAP* and *REST*.
 We will discuss the technical meanings of those terms shortly.

 > The name *Web Services* is unfortunately so generic sounding that
 > many mistakenly assume that it includes any sort of service